LeoAttn/Hosts-Counter/README.md

   -h, --help            show this help message and exit -d DIRECTORY, --directory DIRECTORY
-                        Directory where the JSON file will be save -v, --version         show program's version number and exit
+                        Directory where the JSON file will be save --update-hosts        Force Update of informations from each host -v, --version         show program's version number and exit
 ```